drounce/PyGEM/docs/model_structure.md

 ```
 python run_preprocessing_wgms_mbdata.py -mb_data_removeFA=1
 ```

 (input_workflow_target)=
 ### Set up input file
-**pygem_input.py** is the input file were the user can specify the glaciers/regions to model; model physics, calibration, and simulation options; relative filepaths for relevant datasets; etc.
+**pygem_input.py** is the input file where the user can specify the glaciers/regions to model; model physics, calibration, and simulation options; relative filepaths for relevant datasets; etc. For more details, see the [pygem_input Script Overview](pygem_input_overview_target).

 (workflow_cal_frontalablation_target)=
 ### Calibrate frontal ablation parameter
-**Optional Step** If you want to account for frontal ablation associated with marine-terminating glaciers, then the frontal ablation parameter needs to be calibrated.
+**(Optional)** If you want to account for frontal ablation associated with marine-terminating glaciers, then the frontal ablation parameter needs to be calibrated.
 This is done using **run_calibration_frontalablation.py** with the following steps:

-<br>Merge the frontal ablation data together into a single directory:
+First, merge the frontal ablation data together into a single directory:
 ```
 python run_calibration_frontalablation.py   (set option_merge_data = True)
 ```